-Make them look fancy with a curl of candied orange peel, or even a sprig of mint or basil would be a nice touch!
+Make wine and orange juice drinks look extra fancy with a curl of candied orange peel.
+Even a sprig of mint or basil would be a nice touch!

-- Large Pitcher – This 80-ounce pitcher is simple enough for everyday use and allows your drink to be the star of the show.
+- Large Pitcher – This 80-ounce pitcher is simple enough for everyday use and allows your sangria orange drink to be the star of the show.

 - Citrus Juicer – This gets every last drop out, which means juicing fruit is so much easier.

 - Cheesecloth and Kitchen Twine – Use these to form a pouch for the spices so you don’t have to fish them out of the white wine and orange juice later.

 Filter bags for loose tea would work as well.

 Sangria Orange FAQ